-The ability to use Java as a "scripting language" is particularly powerful:
+The ability to use Groovy as a "scripting language" is particularly powerful:

-- 1. Developers do not have to know more than one language to work with the code for your application - 2.
-Scriptlets can easily be moved into normal .java files if they are identified as reusable, become too large to manage in a .ds.xml file, or if the (small) performance boost of compiling them to .class files is desired.
+- 1. Developers do not have to know more than one language to work with the code for your application (Groovy syntax is, for all intents and purposes identical to Java syntax). - 2.
+Scriptlets can easily be moved into normal .groovy or .java files if they are identified as reusable, become too large to manage in a .ds.xml file, or if the (small) performance boost of compiling them to .class files is desired.
 There is no need to translate from some other language into Java